 Rural environments are often perceived as areas of low demand for travel.
-Urban areas are thriving in trialling more connected and digital new mobility services, yet rural areas often struggle to attract investments in this area.
+Whilst urban areas are thriving in trialling more connected and digital new mobility services, rural areas struggle to attract investments in this area.
+The Assessing Sustainable Transport Solutions (AsSeTS) for Rural Mobility project improved the knowledge base around demand for new mobility services, exploring alternative data sources.

 The project was funded by the Department for Transport (DfT) under the DfT-CPC Collaborative Programme, and was developed and delivered between April 2020 and March 2021.
 The project aligns with the UK Government’s commitment to ‘Build Back Better’, to support growth through significant investment in infrastructure, skills and innovation, and to pursue growth that levels up every part of the UK, enabling the transition towards Net Zero.